mitchpaulus/autocorrect.vim/README.markdown

 let g:AutocorrectFiletypes = ["text","markdown","tex"]
 ```

-These are case sensitive as they are directly put into an autocommand
+Be aware these are case sensitive as they are directly put into an
-behind the scenes like:
+autocommand behind the scenes like:

 ```vim
 autocmd FileType text,markdown,tex AutocorrectTryLoad